Skip to main content

 tool

-Read a file from the sandbox filesystem and return its contents as base64.
+Read a file from the sandbox, return base64.

 Session model